davidtimovski/personal-assistant/README.md

 * Encrypt your transactions for privacy
 * Offline mode
 * Supports 168 currencies

+#### Cooking Assistant (back in development)
+* Create recipes
+* Share recipes with other users
+    * Get notifications in shared recipes
+* Send recipes to other users
+* Link ingredients to tasks in To Do Assistant and see whether you have the required ingredients to prepare a meal
+* See the nutrition and cost of recipes
+* Create a dietary profile and track your daily nutrient intake

+#### Weatherman (beta)
+* Be aware of the weather

 ## Development
 You will need an `.env` file if you want to start it locally with Docker.
 Just create a copy of `.env.example` and update the variables with the appropriate values.